voltrevo/javascript/README.md

   **[⬆ back to top](#table-of-contents)**

 ## Modules

   - The module should start with a `!`.
 This ensures that if a malformed module forgets to include a final semicolon there aren't errors in production when the scripts get concatenated.
 [Explanation](https://github.com/airbnb/javascript/issues/44#issuecomment-13063933)
-  - The file should be named with camelCase, live in a folder with the same name, and match the name of the single export.
-  - Add a method called noConflict() that sets the exported module to the previous version and returns this one.
+  - If your module is adding to the global scope, add a method called noConflict() that sets the exported module to the previous version and returns this one.
   - Always declare `'use strict';` at the top of the module.

     ```javascript